 Your guide to Medium Coffee

-We offer over 25 different types of medium coffees, so which one will you choose?
+We offer a wide selection of different types of medium coffees, so which one will you choose?
 Our wide range of coffees can be enjoyed throughout the day, whether it is for your morning espresso or your afternoon filter coffee, there is something to suit all tastes and times.

 While a medium bodied coffee does not come from a particular type of bean, some varietals will offer more body than others.
 The body will also be significantly impacted by the way the beans are roasted and brewed.
 You will find light, medium and dark coffee roasts which may all be the same beans or blends, but roasted for a different length of time and at different temperatures.